AleksKovachev/Playground/00. Color Utilities/README.md

 Install it if you want to be able to view all comments color coded and use the settings at the bottom of this file.

+# This markdown file is not up-to-date with the latest version of the library!!!

 ## ***Contents***

 ### **tester**
-As the name suggests, this file has some preconditions for testing the functions.
-It's also underdeveloped since it's not important for the final code.
-It only exists for dynamic testing while developing and until the unit tests are ready.
+This file contains some unit tests.
+Not all tests are written yet, it's a work-in-progress.

 ### ***color_utilities folder***